I love to be mind-blown and heart-torn.

 When my empty nest left me searching for myself, I began writing, and I realize now that narration has always been there, waiting inside for me to notice it.

 Why historical nonfiction?
 I’d have to say it hasn’t been intentional; it’s just what knocks on my heart to come out.
 I’ve always been curious about the way things were, and history has a lot to tell us about the way things are.
 I feel my stories advocate for unheard voices whose lives may not have been inherently spectacular, but nevertheless made a mark on history, and in a way, perhaps even on humanity itself.
-These, the magic of imagining, and the treasure of uncovering untold tidbits from time are what drive my literary inspiration.
+These, the magic of imagining, and the treasure hunt uncovering untold tidbits from time are what drive my literary inspiration.

 I hope my writing will inspire others to be curious about our world as well, one true story at a time.